microsoft/vscode-tslint/README.md

 - open VS Code on `tslint`
 - run F5 to build and debug the extension

-> If you want to debug server and extension at the same time; 1st debug extension and then start server debugging
+> If you want to debug server and extension at the same time; 1st debug extension and then start server debugging after you have opened a typescript file that activates the extension.

+## Manual Tests
+Manual tests can be found in the `tslint-tests` folder.